-That’s right… before breaking out the tissue box.
+That’s right… even before breaking out the tissue box.

 Why?
-Well we’ve seen what can happen if these issues aren’t knocked on the head early.
-In some cases a couple may have to let the courts decide how their assets are split up, which takes time, prolongs the healing process considerably and can send you broke while waiting to sort it out.
+Well, we’ve seen what can happen if these issues aren’t knocked on the head early.
+In some cases a couple may have to let the courts decide how their assets are split up.
+This not only takes time, but it prolongs the healing process considerably and can send you broke while you’re waiting to sort it out.

-So here are seven things you must do immediately to secure your financial position when your partner walks out… Then you can get emotional.
+So here are seven things you must do immediately to protect your money and secure your financial position when your partner walks out… Then you can get emotional.